 Even the heaviest of smokers will lose all their withdrawal symptoms after a month or two.
-And the lungs will be repaired even more, and your risk of heart disease will decrease by as much as 50 percent over the next months.
+Moreover, the lungs will be in the process of repair, and your risk of heart disease will decrease by as much as 50 percent over the next months.

 In the following months and years, your body will have more healing to do, and you will continue to lower your risks for numerous diseases.

 There is a viable solution to avoid the complications surrounding quitting smoking.
 There is a way to avoid the symptoms of nicotine withdrawal altogether, while simultaneously circumventing the “habit.”

 A new study finds that, among people who are trying to quit without professional help, those who use electronic cigarettes are 60% more likely to succeed, compared with those who use willpower or nicotine replacement therapies.Dr.
 Michael Siegel